 “Some of them are saying, ‘Give up on your dream,’” David (pictured right) told me.

 “Some of them have been saying, ‘There are no jobs, good luck with that!'" added James, who is now recalibrating his dreams of becoming an aeronautical engineer, looking instead for plumbing apprenticeships.

 Of course, hardheaded cynicism from employers was often matched by the job seekers themselves.
 He may look like a relentless go-getter with a can-do attitude, but Chaka here confessed that he was merely going through the motions.
 He told me he'd been unemployed for about a year, using his time living at home to gain the experience he needs to get his dream job as an Android app designer.
 I asked him if this was really the best place to look for opportunities in app design, since as far as I could tell, there were absolutely no stalls relating to that in the hall.
 “No,” he replied matter-of-factly, admitting that he was here on pain of losing dole money.
-“I’m only here because I’m on a work program and they made us come today.
+“I’m only here because I’m on a work programme and they made us come today.
 It’s a waste of my time.”

 Then I caught up for a chat with Richard Harrington, the Tory MP who, in case you hadn't noticed, had set up the jobs fair.
 After he had assured me once more that this event had absolutely nothing to do with politics, I asked for his opinions about the world of work.
 He seemed less upbeat than he had been in his earlier speech, telling me that, “I would like to see people thinking that we live in a society where sometimes you have to accept a job you don’t want or weren’t qualified for.”